 When it comes to flooring materials, concrete is probably one of the most durable out there.
-However, as durable as anyone would want it to be, there comes a point where wear and tear would eventually show through.
-There are a lot of reasons why its lifespan is shortened, such as a weak subgrade, low quality concrete mix, exposure to high impact, and terrible weather conditions.
+However, as durable as anyone would want it to be, there comes the point where wear and tear would eventually show through, especially on your home.
+There are many reasons why its lifespan is shortened, such as a weak subgrade, low quality concrete mix, exposure to high impact, and terrible weather conditions.
 It is important to know the cause to find the best solution for it.
 Here are the most common concrete repair options in Orange County CA:

 For cracks, spalling, and scaling, the best but affordable option is to resurface the entire floor.
 There are several types of resurfacing: spray-on acrylic, epoxy flooring, or stamped concrete.
 Not only will these cover up the ugly damage on the surface of a concrete floor, it also gives the homeowner the opportunity to upgrade the look of their floors.
 Stamped concrete is able to mimic a variety of patterns, such as brick, pavers, or even natural stone.

 Engraving concrete means adding expansion joints or custom scorelines.
 This is ideal for recurring cracks.
 It is done by engraving a lines on areas where cracks often appear.
 This way, the cracks are disguised as engraved designs and the ground or slab underneath would have room to move and expand.